HorizenOfficial/HorizenAcademy/CONTRIBUTING.md

 ### Code of Conduct

 This project and everyone participating in it is governed by the [Horizen Academy Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [jonas@horizen.global](mailto:jonas@horizen.global).

-### I don't want to read all this I just want to fix a typo!

-We have created a very simple guide on [How to fix a typo?](HOW-TO-FIX-MINOR-ERRORS.md).
-No matter if you are on GitHub for the very first time, this guide will make it easy for you to make your first open-source contribution.
-If you already know how GitHub works, just do your think - fork, fix, PR.

 ### I don't want to read all this I just want to ask a question!